Dates & Details

-TNTP Academy holds high standards for certification and our teachers are widely recognized for their ability to help high-need students make significant learning gains.
+TNTP Academy holds high standards for certification and our teachers are widely recognized for their ability to help high-need students make dramatic learning gains.

 As a first-year Resident, you will be evaluated on the Baltimore City Schools evaluation system to ensure you remain on track to become a great teacher.
 The evaluation system incorporates a wide variety of evidence from your classroom to create the fullest possible picture of your performance.
-ACE is also designed to help you grow – providing regular feedback about your strengths and weaknesses and enabling us to customize coaching and coursework to address your high-priority development needs.
+TNTP Academy is designed to address your high-priority development needs.

-At the end of the year, you must pass ACE to earn licensure.
-By setting a high bar and helping you meet it, we ensure you are capable of getting real results for students.
-And as a TNTP Academy graduate, principals and district officials will know you are not simply a certified teacher, but one with a proven track record in the classroom.
+By setting a high bar and helping you meet it, we ensure that you are capable of getting real results for students.
+And as a TNTP Academy graduate, principals and district officials will know that you are not simply a certified teacher, but one with a proven track record in the classroom.

 This program is designed to build on the TNTP Academy training experience, with collaborative spaces for experiential learning through TNTP Academy to be applied toward Johns Hopkins University Master’s degree requirements.
 Participants will earn a Master’s degree while enjoying savings achieved through a reduced course load.

-Although this may sound daunting, teachNOLA will help you navigate the hiring process, showing you how to find vacancies and occasionally coordinating interviews with principals.
+Although this may sound daunting, BCTR will help you navigate the district hiring process, showing you how to find vacancies and occasionally coordinating interviews with principals.
 In addition, our team will host school meet and greets, set up mock interviews and review résumés.